- What We Do

 Turn back in time with me.

 Imagine the Peninsula and South Bay without Highways 1, 280 and 101, without the web of surface streets stretching between Skyline and the Bay.
-Picture instead a network of trails crisscrossing the ridges and valleys, linking the diverse tribes of Ohlone people.
+Picture instead a network of trails crisscrossing the ridges and valleys, linking the diverse tribes of the Ohlone people.

 Now fast forward to 1769, the year Don Gaspar de Portolá set off from Baja California to establish a Presidio at Monterey Bay and accidentally became the first European to set eyes on San Francisco Bay.
-This was the beginning of Spanish colonization in the area and, in a few years, the landscape and the Ohlone way of life changed forever.
+This was the beginning of Spanish colonization in the area and, within a few years, the landscape and the Ohlone way of life changed forever.

 The Ohlone-Portolá Heritage Trail is a recent effort to acknowledge this history, recognizing both the significance of the Portolá Expedition and the enduring legacy of the Ohlone people.

 First proposed by former POST board adviser Paul Reimer, this 90-mile recreational trail will follow the route Portolá took on his exploration of the Peninsula, much of which followed ancient Ohlone trade routes.